Omar-kh/personal-blog/content/blog/http_server_python_scratch/introduction.md

     client_socket, address = server_socket.accept()
 ```

-This while loop ensures our server continuously accepts new connections. `accept()` waits for an incoming connection and returns a new socket representing the client, and the address of the client.

-```python
-    request = client_socket.recv(1024).decode('utf-8')
-    print(f"Received request:\n{request}")
-```

 When working with sockets, it's critical to remember that data is transmitted over networks as bytes.
 This means that when we receive data from a client using the `recv()` method, the data comes in as bytes.
-In the code snippet above, we are doing two things:
+In the code snippet below, we are doing two things:

 - Receiving data (in bytes) from the client (`recv(1024)`).
 - Decoding the byte data to a string using the UTF-8 character encoding (`decode('utf-8')`).

 ```python
+    request = client_socket.recv(1024).decode('utf-8')
+    print(f"Received request:\n{request}")
+```

+Similarly, when we're ready to send data back to the client, we formulate a basic HTTP response, convert (or encode) it into bytes using the UTF-8 character encoding before sending, and then send it back to the client using `sendall()`.
+After that, we close the client socket, effectively ending our communication with that client.

+```python
     response = "HTTP/1.1 200 OK\r\nContent-Type: text/plain\r\n\r\nHello, World!"
     client_socket.sendall(response.encode())
     client_socket.close()
 ```

-Similarly, when we're ready to send data back to the client, we formulate a basic HTTP response, convert (or encode) it into bytes using the UTF-8 character encoding before sending, and then send it back to the client using `sendall()`.
-After that, we close the client socket, effectively ending our communication with that client.

 Note that the code example provided will send a response regardless of the request's validity.
 In a real-world scenario, this could lead to a plethora of issues, from security vulnerabilities to unexpected behaviors.